niedzielski/dotfiles/readme.md

 ### External GPU

-I think radeon is for old graphics cards and amdgpu is the name of both the open and closed-source newer drivers.
-In the past, I had quite a bit of trouble getting the closed-source one running and given the naming collision, maybe I didn't, and was actually using the open-source one in a most convoluted way.

 The stock install will actually connect video but the framerate of `glxgears` is only about 25 FPS at any resolution and window animations are noticeably choppy.
 [all-ways-egpu](https://github.com/ewagner12/all-ways-egpu) (Wayland) and